sys-bio/roadrunner/wrappers/Python/doc/mod_roadrunner/cls_RoadRunner.rst

 .. method:: RoadRunner.addParameter(pid, value, forceRegenerate)
    :module: RoadRunner

    Add a parameter to the current model.
-Note that the species to be added must have an ID that did not existed in the model.
+Note that the parameter to be added must have an ID that did not existed in the model.

    forceRegenerate is a boolean value that indicates whether the new model will be regenerated.
 Its